CBI conducts searches in connection with power project graft case flagged by Satya Pal Malik | Law-Order

 The CBI had also conducted a round of searches after the registration of the FIR.

-''Though a decision was taken in the 47th Board meeting of CVPPPL (Chenab Valley Power Projects (P) Ltd) for re-tender through e-tendering with the reverse auction after the cancellation of the ongoing tendering process, the same was not implemented (as per the decision taken in 48th board meeting) and tender was finally awarded to Patel Engineering Ltd,'' the FIR has alleged.
+''Though a decision was taken in 47th Board meeting of CVPPPL (Chenab Valley Power Projects (P) Ltd) for re-tender through e-tendering with reverse auction after cancellation of ongoing tendering process, same was not implemented (as per decision taken in 48th board meeting) and tender was finally awarded to Patel Engineering Ltd,'' the FIR has alleged.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)